Bad Girls from Valley High: Production

 Originally titled A Fate Totally Worse than Death, the screenplay was based on the novel of the same name.
 The film was shot on location in Vancouver, British Columbia.
 Several scenes were filmed at the Cleveland Dam.

+Reception

+Daniel Kelly of DVD Talk said, "Really, the film isn't unwatchable, just don't expect anything intense or worthy of a second look (other than Janet Leigh's performance)."